JThomasChurchill/jthomaschurchill.github.io/_posts/2015-04-01-ada-compliance.markdown

 The [Americans with Disabilities Act](http://en.wikipedia.org/wiki/Americans_with_Disabilities_Act_of_1990) (ADA) is a federal law that was passed to insure that, for example, public buildings are wheelchair accessible.
 Websites of course do not have wheelchair ramps, but there are other considerations.

-Some visually impaired users have screen readers that will actualy read out loud what is on the web page.
-These programs will of course not be able to make sense of the page if it is written according to standards.
+Some visually impaired users have screen readers that will read out loud what is on the web page.
+These programs will not be able to make sense of the page if it is not written according to standards.
 Unfortunately many developers write a page and then load it in a browser to verify that it looks okay without ever actually looking at the resulting HTML source.

 One good habit is to always run your work through a validator of some kind.
 For HTML there is the [Markup Validation Service](http://validator.w3.org/) made available by the World Wide Web Consortium (W3C).
-Some people prefer other validators but the important thing is to do more then simply make a visual check in your test browser.
+Some people prefer other validators but the important thing is to do more then simply make a visual check in your target browsers.

-For ADA-specific validation I recommend [Total Validator](https://www.totalvalidator.com/), but there are of course other options.
+For ADA, HTML, and spelling validation I recommend [Total Validator](https://www.totalvalidator.com/).
+There is another tool called "Compliance Sheriff" (formerly "AccVerify"), but I have found it to be unstable and over-sensitive, giving many false positives even when it *was* working.

 One quick way to check for some basic compliance issues is to install the [Wave Toolbar](https://wave.webaim.org/toolbar/).
-It will validate things like images having 'alt' text and labels being properly associated with inputs.
+It will catch the more common mistakes like images not having 'alt' text or labels not being properly associated with inputs.

 ---